Chaitalykundu/Web-Development/02-CSS/01-Basic/09-Border/Theory/04-border-color.md

 `border-color` property is a shorthand for the following CSS properties:

-- border-bottom-color : currentcolor
+- border-bottom-color : currentcolor;
-- border-left-color : currentcolor
+- border-left-color : currentcolor;
-- border-right-color : currentcolor
+- border-right-color : currentcolor;
-- border-top-color : currentcolor
+- border-top-color : currentcolor;

 &nbsp;